– other stories.

 That is not something I should be expounding on, is it?

-I was recently talking to someone on how I think deliberately dancing without music could be a coping mechanism (I believe the Bible is a perfect one but it isn’t everyone’s basis of living) for victims of body-shaming (this is likely my next post).
+I was recently talking to someone on how I think deliberately dancing without music could be a coping mechanism in moments of dissociation and body-shaming.
 Here’s what I think about dancing without music: it could evoke the fortunate (or unfortunate when it seemingly feels so) fact that your body is real.
 Your body, even without music, even with their shame, even after betraying you, would carry you.
 Sometimes, mercifully.
 Sometimes, mercilessly.
 But whichever way, whatever way, it would be no prisoner; it would carry you.

 It would carry you.